SalamanderXing/MCS/README.md

 ## Acknowledgements
 [Moritz F. Wurm, Ph.D.](https://webapps.unitn.it/du/en/Persona/PER0119546/Curriculum) was the who kick-started this project.
-He has also given me invaluable feedback throughout the development of this algorithm during an internship I have done at his lab.
+He has also given me fundamental feedback throughout the development of this algorithm during an internship I have done at his lab.
 For more details about the reason why this algorithm was created in the first place check out the readme of [this example.](https://github.com/GiulioZani/MCS/tree/master/examples/schank_language_model)